International Journal of ePortfolio

 accordance with currently accepted formats for reporting pedagogical practices

 and methods?
-In particular, is there a logical flow to the ideas presented
+Is there a logical flow to the ideas presented

 therein?